datlife/behavioral-cloning/README.md

 #### 1.2 Future goal, Recurrent Neural Network + CNN

-## 2. Data Augmentation is needed.
+## 2. Data Augmentation

 #### 2.1 OpenCV is wonderful
 The goal of data augmentation is to assist the model generalize better.
-In this project, I re-used to image tools from project 2 which take an image and perform multiple transformations, which are blurring, rotation and chaning brightness of an image.. randomly!
+In this project, I re-used to image tools from project 2 which take an image and perform multiple transformations(blurring, rotation and chaning brightness of an image)
 ```shell
 def random_transform(img):
     # There are total of 3 transformation